SrwR16/matshell/README.md

 For a NixOS implementation and example [script](https://github.com/Neurarian/NixOS-config/blob/master/home/Liqyid/common/optional/scripts/wal_set.nix) for use with hyprpaper, matugen, and a [custom cli utility](https://github.com/Neurarian/NixOS-config/tree/master/packages/image-hct) to get chroma/tone, check my [NixOS-config](https://github.com/Neurarian/NixOS-config).

 On Nix you can test the config via the flake exposed package, but I would recommend to also imperatively copy or symlink this repo to your dotfiles to circumvent nix-store immutability.
 Otherwise the dynamic theming will not work.
-One way to do this would be via the home-manager module which adds the following enable option the the set of ags options:
+One way to do this would be via the home-manager module which adds the following enable option to the set of ags options:

 ```nix
 # ...